fibo/fibo.github.io/README.md

 ## Debug

-It is highly recommended to install [Jekyll][3] to preview your site and avoid build errors before publishing it.
+It is highly recommended to install [Jekyll] to preview your site and avoid build errors before publishing it.

 ### Install Jekyll